OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 The reference HSSI AFU contains the following registers and a similar arrangement of register space can be implemented for other usecase specific HSSI AFUs.
 * AFU DFH Register: Device feature header for the AFU (AFU_DFH)
 * AFU ID Registers: 128-bit UUID for the AFU which occupies two 64-bit registers (AFU_ID_L, AFU_ID_H)
 * Mailbox Registers: Command and Data register for traffic controller register access.
-It follows the standard access method defined for Intel OFS.
+It follows the standard access method defined for OFS.
 Access method and implementation is same as Reconfiguration Interface defined for the HSSI FIM.
 (TRAFFIC_CTRL_CMD, TRAFFIC_CTRL_DATA)
 * Channel Select Register: Channel select register for traffic controller mailbox access.
 It is used in cases where more than one channel is in the AFU, else it defaults to zero, meaning channel-0 is selected.
 (TRAFFIC_CTRL_PORT_SEL)
 * Scratchpad Register: Scratchpad register for CSR access checking.
 (AFU_SCRATCHPAD)